FAIRmat-NFDI/nomad-docs/docs/tutorial/NOMAD_ELN.md

     <div class="nav-arrow right" id="next4">→</div>
 </div>

-??? task "Task: Create an ELN entry for an instrument"
+??? task "Create an ELN entry for an instrument"
     Create an ELN entry in NOMAD for one of the following instruments:

     - Optical Spectrometer